+Do you know the tertiary structure of proteins?
 All Globular Proteins are tertiary proteins.
-These have consisted with a small helix and elongated structures with considerable length and small cross-sectional area.
+These have consisted of a small helix and elongated structures with considerable length and small cross-sectional area.
 In the Globular protein formation, few of the bonds are involved.
 They are Hydrogen bonds, disulfide bonds, hydrophobic interactions, and ionic interactions.

 This is a very compact three-dimensional structure, the wound has previously viewed and secondary structures of the segments without secondary structure.
-There is also the ionic interactions, the hydrophobic interaction (stronger in the center of the protein), hydrogen bonds stabilizing folding, and disulfide bridges.
+There is also ionic interactions, hydrophobic interaction (stronger in the centre of the protein), hydrogen bonds stabilizing folding, and disulfide bridges.

 “In proteins, the spatial arrangement of amino acid residues that are far from each other in the linear sequence, as well as the pattern of hydrogen bonds, disulfide bonds, hydrophobic bonds and ionic bonds”.